 Uruguay, Sweden, Bulgaria, Argentina, East Germany, and Brazil

-Now, the most deserved team that did all required to win the title but failed in the final step, and top of our list of the top 10 World Cup runner-ups in history is Johan Cryuff’s famous 1974 Netherlands.
-The tournament marked the first time that the current trophy, the FIFA World Cup Trophy, created by the Italian sculptor Silvio Gazzaniga, was awarded.
-The previous trophy, the Jules Rimet Trophy, had been won for the third time by Brazil in 1970 and awarded permanently to the Brazilians.
+Now it is time to talk about the most deserved team which did all required to win the title, but failed in the final step: Johan Cryuff’s famous 1974 Netherlands.
+This was the first time that the current trophy, the FIFA World Cup Trophy, created by the Italian sculptor Silvio Gazzaniga, was awarded.
+The previous trophy, the Jules Rimet Trophy, was won for the third time by Brazil in 1970 and was awarded permanently to the Brazilians.

-It was the first time the Netherlands and Poland qualified for the first time since 1938.
+It was the first time that the Netherlands and Poland were qualified since 1938.
 The Netherlands demonstrated the "Total football" techniques pioneered by the top Dutch club Ajax, in which specialized positions were virtually abolished for the outfield players, and individual players became defenders, midfielders, or strikers as the situation required.
 The Dutch marked their first World Cup finals since 1938 by topping their first-round group, with wins over Uruguay and Bulgaria and a draw with Sweden.

 The final match took place between the host, West Germany, and the Netherlands on 7 July 1974 in Olympiastadion, Munich.
 The number of attendants for that match was about 75,200.
-After only two minutes from the start of the match, the English referee Jack Taylor awarded the Dutch a penalty afterJohan Cruyff
+After only two minutes from the start, the English referee Jack Taylor awarded the Dutch a penalty afterJohan Cruyff

 was brought down by Uli Hoeneß in the penalty area.
 The Dutch managed to take the lead after an ensuring penalty by Johan Neeskens.
 However, Germans had a controversial penalty in the 25th-minute after Bernd Hölzenbein was seemingly fouled within the Dutch penalty area.
 In a chaotic first half that saw two penalties, West Germany now pushed for a winner, which eventually came in the 43rd-minute through Gerd Müller, scoring his last ever international goal, securing the title for Germans as the second-half remained goalless with chances for both sides.